openai/tiktoken/js/README.md

   "<|im_start|>": 100264,
   "<|im_end|>": 100265,
 });

+// don't forget to free the encoder after it is not used enc.free();
 ```

 If desired, you can create a Tiktoken instance directly with custom ranks, special tokens and regex pattern: